Best Credit Cards for Bad Credit in 2025

 If you really need your card ASAP, look for cards that offer virtual account numbers that you can use immediately for card-not-present (CNP) transactions.
 Virtual account numbers are different from the card’s regular account number.
 You get them from the card issuer after you are approved for the card, and you can use them right away for online, mail order, and phone purchases.

 Virtual credit card account numbers are available from several issuers, including American Express, Capital One, and Citibank.
-In addition, you can use a cobranded store credit card, such as those from Target, Amazon, Walmart, and Apple, that offers a virtual account number.
+You can also use a cobranded store credit card, such as those from Target or Amazon, that offers a virtual account number.

 In addition, you may be able to use a new credit card right away through a digital wallet.
 All four of the credit card networks (Visa, Mastercard, American Express, and Discover) offer Click to Pay digital wallets that provide numeric tokens that replace your regular account number when you check out at a participating store.